Peripatetic workers - workers with no fixed work base

 Acas is assessing the impact of this judgement on workers and employers in Great Britain and will provide more detailed guidance when it is available.

-An employee is someone one works to the terms within a contract of employment, and will carry out the work personally.
+An employee is someone who works to the terms within a contract of employment, and will carry out the work personally.
 A contract exists when terms such as pay, annual leave and working hours are agreed.

 A worker will also work to the terms within a contract of employment and generally have to carry out the work personally.
 However some workers may have a limited right to send someone else to carry out the work, such as a sub-contractor.